locationtech/geomesa/docs/user/commandline_tools.rst

 types and converters.
 There are a few options that permit you to specify the desired format when describing simple feature types.

+There are a few commands pertaining to the format of describing simple feature types.

 Example usage::

     $ geomesa env --list-sfts